w3c/wot-cg/Tutorials/whatiswot/9-OSI_Layers/9-video-information.md

 ## Title

-What is WoT - OSI Layers & Network Topologies
+OSI Layers & Network Topologies | What is WoT

 ## Description